nextflow-io/nextflow/docs/module.md

 Module binary scripts require a local or shared file system for the pipeline work directory or {ref}`wave-page` when using cloud-based executors.
 :::

-Scripts can also be stored at the pipeline level using the `bin` directory.
+Scripts can also be stored in project level `bin` directory.
 See {ref}`structure-bin` for more information.

 ## Sharing modules